jeffryrodarte0816-commits/Low-Light-detection-Pi5/SensorIntegration/TaskForIntegratingSensors.md

 # Decision-Level(Late) fusion for both cameras
 Purpose: To best get results via accuracy, We are going to run YOLO models independently on both cameras
+Also to have a window of thermal image, day/night image and overlap image displayed, so it will be 3 different windows to visualize the differences.
 Step 1: Pre-process the Thermal Feed
 Step 2: The "Overlap" Logic (Intersection over Union)